JetBrains/marketplace-docs/topics/paid-plugins-general-info/legal-agreements.md

 ## 4. Privacy Policy

-This is a unified document for all JetBrains web resources, it applies to the Marketplace, too: [https://www.jetbrains.com/company/privacy.html](https://www.jetbrains.com/company/privacy.html)
+It is a unified document for all JetBrains web resources, it applies to the Marketplace, too: [https://www.jetbrains.com/company/privacy.html](https://www.jetbrains.com/company/privacy.html)

 ## 5. Purchasing Terms

-This document includes payment terms, ways of product delivery, order placement and acceptance, how we manage personal data during the purchase, etc, and it covers products sold via the Marketplace, too: [https://www.jetbrains.com/store/terms/](https://www.jetbrains.com/store/terms/) (it's unified document for all purchases from JetBrains, already includes all the necessary Marketplace provisions.)
+This document includes payment terms, ways of product delivery, order placement and acceptance, how we manage personal data during the purchase, etc., and it covers products sold via the Marketplace, too: [https://www.jetbrains.com/store/terms/](https://www.jetbrains.com/store/terms/) (it's unified document for all purchases from JetBrains, already includes all the necessary Marketplace provisions.)

 ## Attachments